Why Can't Kim Kardashian Have More Children? She's Opened Up About This Before

 My doctor had to stick his entire arm in me and detach the placenta with his hand, scraping it away from my uterus with his fingernails.
 How disgusting and painful!!!...My delivery was fairly easy, but then going through that—it was the most painful experience of my life!

-Even after all of this, she explained that she still had to have surgery to remove the piece of placenta that had still remained inside her, and then yet another operation in order to remove the scar tissue so she could potentially get pregnant again.
-In the same blog post, she revealed that her "risk of having preclampsia and placenta acreeta" were increased after the issues from her first birth and described her mood, stating her "anxiety [was] a little high leading up to my delivery [of Kardashian's second child, Saint]."
+She explained that she still had to have surgery to remove the piece of placenta that had still remained inside her, and then another operation in order to remove the scar tissue so she could potentially get pregnant again.
+In the same blog post, she revealed that her risk of having preclampsia and placenta accreta were increased after the issues from her first birth and described her mood, stating her "anxiety [was] a little high leading up to my delivery [of Kardashian's second child, Saint]."

 Kardashian also revealed in the same blog post that, during her pregnancy with North West, she also suffered from preeclampsia, which according to livescience.com "can have body-wide effects and puts women at risk for serious complications, including seizures, liver and kidney damage, and even death."

-During a 2017 episode of Keeping Up With the Kardashians, the star revealed she had been warned by doctors that a third pregnancy could constitute a "high risk."
-She told her family: "I have to have a surgery on my uterus to kind of repair this hole, so they need to like clean that out and then there’s scar tissue."
+During a 2017 episode of Keeping Up With the Kardashians, the star revealed she had been warned by doctors that a third pregnancy could constitute a high risk.
+"I have to have a surgery on my uterus to kind of repair this hole, so they need to like clean that out and then there’s scar tissue," she told her family.